At a glance

 - Eaten: Hot, fresh, while the crust still shatters

 The roll runs on one contrast and rises or falls by it.
 The shell is thick, brittle, and bitter; the crumb under it is airy and plain.
 Bite through and the two register in sequence, the hard scorched crack first and then the soft give behind it.
 That gap is what keeps a well-fired roll from reading as merely burnt, and it is also what selects the filling.
 Bacon partners it because the salt and the rendered fat read straight against the char, where a milder load would vanish under it.
-A sausage works on the same logic, fat and salt answering bitterness.
 Butter still seals the crumb and bridges the salt, but here it also smooths the join between a sharp top and a bland base.

 In Glasgow it is a counter order, asked for plainly and got without comment, and the name does the specifying: a well-fired roll is a different request from a plain roll and the baker stacks them apart.
 The morning roll itself is breakfast across Scotland, dusted in rough rice-cone flour and sold from the first tray of the day, and the well-fired version is the west's particular loyalty within that.
 It started as the cheap tray, the over-baked rolls sold off at less because the oven had run hot, and it stayed a habit long after bakers began firing them dark on purpose for the people who had come to prefer them.
 The preference outlived the accident that produced it.

-The variations are the breakfast loads the bitter crust can carry rather than tweaks to the bake.
-Sausage, square or link, brings the same fat-against-char; a fried egg adds a soft yolk to the contrast; the plain buttered well-fired roll is the crust alone with nothing competing.
-The standard pale morning roll is not a version of this but the bread it departs from, soft all over with no char to organise around, and the Aberdeen buttery, flaky and salty and griddled, is a different Scottish roll entirely.
+The bitterness of the char arrives first on the tongue, then the fat of the filling floods it and the brown sauce drags a thin line of vinegar across both.
+The bottom crust, fired less, holds the grease without going to paste, and heat comes off the whole roll into the hand through the paper.
+A fried egg adds a soft yolk to the contrast; the plain buttered well-fired roll is the crust alone with nothing competing.
+The standard pale morning roll, soft all over with no char to organise around, is not a version of this but the bread it departs from, and the Aberdeen buttery, flaky and salty and griddled, is a different Scottish roll entirely.
 The rice-dusted softie and the well-fired roll come off the same dough and split only at the oven.

 The Glasgow roll and the cheap tray